hobarthackerspace/hobarthackerspace.github.io/_pages/facilities.md

 For making, we have: [several 3D printers](/facilities/3d-printers/), [two CNC machines](/facilities/cnc-routers/), [a laser cutter/engraver](/facilities/laser-cutter/), plasma cutting & welding gear and all the usual smaller tools.

-For electronics we have an [electronics workbench plus test & rework equipment](/facilities/electronics-lab/)
+For electronics we have an [electronics workbench plus test & rework equipment](/facilities/electronics-lab/).

-And of course lots of tables set up for your computers (or use the ones that we have...)
+And of course lots of tables set up for your computers (or use the ones that we have).

 We even have our own [Amateur Radio station](/facilities/radio-station/)!

-Follow the links above or in the side menu for more details.